 The soft and moist crumb with crunchy walnuts and chocolate chips makes these Banana Walnut Muffins absolutely delicious.
 The best thing about this recipe is the usage of paper cups in which I have baked the muffins.
 It makes it easy to pack for kid’s tiffin.

-To bake this easy banana walnut muffins recipe, I already had few over-ripe bananas.
+To bake this easy eggless banana muffins recipe with walnut, I already had few over-ripe bananas.
 However, in case you are making these muffins with regular bananas then you might have to adjust the amount of milk and sugar in the recipe.

-I have lost the count for how many times I have baked these banana muffins with walnuts.
+I have lost the count for how many times I have baked these eggless banana nut muffins.
 The only thing I always get is lots of appreciation and love.
 That makes this recipe close to my heart.

 Now without taking much time, let’s start the recipe.